includeos/includeos.org/_src/_posts/2017-11-29-introducing-nacl.md

 summary: "NaCl is a configuration language for IncludeOS that allows you to express firewall rules in an easy and efficient manner."
 ---

 IncludeOS now has a routing firewall built into it.
 It is, like everything else we do, implemented in C++.
 Initially, we thought we would write firewall and routing rules in C++.
-Writing code isn’t ideal, however, as people aren’t interested in programming C++ just to open a port or allow a new host access to the network.
+Writing code isn’t ideal however, as people aren’t interested in programming C++ just to open a port or allow a new host access to the network.
 We needed a level of abstraction to provide some ease of use to our product.
 So, how do you define a new language for configuring a unikernel firewall?

 A fundamental characteristic of unikernels is the lack of distinction between code and configuration at runtime.
 If you have a running instance and you want to reconfigure it, you’ll need to rebuild the image.
 It may sound cumbersome, but in reality, it isn't.
 The update process provided by [LiveUpdate] means you can change, build and deploy a change in a matter of seconds.